-The Company entered into manufacturing and supply agreements, as amended, to purchase a minimum quantity of AGGRASTAT[®] from a third party with remaining minimum purchases totaling \$2,563,000 or US\$2,434,000 (based on current pricing) over the term of the agreement, which expires in fiscal 2016.
+The Company entered into manufacturing and supply agreements, as amended, to purchase a minimum quantity of AGGRASTAT® from a third party with remaining minimum purchases totaling \$2,586,000 or US\$2,434,000 (based on current pricing) over the term of the agreement, which expires in fiscal 2016.

 On January 1, 2012, the Company entered into a business and administration services agreement with Genesys Venture Inc. ("GVI"), a company controlled by the Chief Executive Officer (note 11), under which the Company committed to pay \$15,833 per month, or \$190,000 per year effective January 1, 2012.
-The agreement was automatically renewed on January 31, 2013 for an additional period of one year.
+The agreement was automatically renewed on January 1, 2013 and 2014 for additional one year periods.
 Either party may terminate this agreement at any time after June 30, 2012 upon 90 days written notice.